Yanhua-Zhang/MultiTrans-extension/README.md

 # MultiTrans

-This repository includes the official project of our paper accepted by the Computer Methods and Programs in Biomedicine.
+This repository includes the official project of our paper accepted by Computer Methods and Programs in Biomedicine.
 Title: "MultiTrans: Multi-Branch Transformer Network for Medical Image Segmentation".

 ## Usage